Using CPAN with Perl

 Life with CPAN

-- "Using CPAN with a non-root account"
+"Using CPAN with a non-root account" (restored from the original at Jeremy Mates' web-site).

-- local::lib - install CPAN modules under a local user directory.
+local-lib - install CPAN modules under a local user directory.

-- "But I can't use CPAN!" - an essay by Matt S. Trout explaining why you can almost always use CPAN, and the various ways you can do it.
+"But I can't use CPAN!" - an essay by Matt S. Trout explaining why you can almost always use CPAN, and the various ways you can do it.

 These resources provide a gentle introduction to how to effectively work with CPAN in case you want to use it directly.
 Read them in order.